nlxai/sdk/packages/website/src/content/03-03-guide-custom-launch.md

 ### 2. Launching with a Custom Flow Using `initializeConversation`

-The specific flow (`CheckOrderStatus`) must be defined in your NLX application. `userSource`, `pageUrl`, `clientTime` all must be defined as context variables in your NLX workspace.
+The specific flow (`CheckOrderStatus`) must be defined in your NLX application. `userSource`, `pageUrl`, all must be defined as context variables in your NLX workspace.

 **JavaScript**